 Some patients are at greater risk of acquiring an infection in the hospital: children, the elderly, and people with compromised immune systems.
 The CDC estimates that these infections account for 1.7 million infections and nearly 100,000 annual deaths.

 If an infection is suspected, then doctors and nurses should treat it quickly to prevent it from becoming worse.
 If an infection is left untreated, then it can lead to sepsis, which is an infection that has spread to the blood stream.
 Sepsis is a major medical emergency and is often fatal.
 In fact, one in three people who die in the hospital has sepsis at the time of death.

 Healthcare providers must be vigilant when monitoring surgical sites, open wounds, breathing apparatus, catheters, feeding tubes, and IV sites.

 When it comes to infections acquired from surgery, patients are five times more likely to be readmitted after discharge and twice as likely to die.

 If healthcare providers fail to clean their hands properly after every patient, they risk spreading infections.

 Why should you have to suffer financially because of a mistake made by a healthcare professional?
 We know that you went to the hospital for help.
 Instead, you contracted an infection.

 Most hospital-acquired infections are preventable, which is why it is so surprising that they keep happening at such high rates.
 The negligence of hospital staff should not be ignored.
-When you need a Drexel Hill sepsis or infection attorney, you can contact us for a free consultation by clicking here or calling 267-587-6240.
+When you need a Drexel Hill medical malpractice lawyer, you can contact us for a free consultation by clicking here or calling 267-587-6240.
 The Weitz Firm will work to secure the compensation you deserve for your infection-related expenses.
 We want to ensure coverage for your additional medical expenses cause by the infection as well as your pain and suffering damages.
 If you have lost a loved one due to a hospital-acquired infection, contact us so we can go over your next steps.